nokia-wroclaw/innovativeproject-cross-app-links/README.md

       </tr>
     </tbody>
 </table>
 <p>If you don't follow this restrictions the request will not be sent.
-But even if you somehow done that, Flask is also secured in similiar way.</p>
+But even if you somehow done that, Flask is also secured in a similar way.</p>
 <h2>Innovative cross-app-links</h2>
 <h3>It's online! <a href="https://cross-app-links.herokuapp.com">https://cross-app-links.herokuapp.com</a></h3>
 <h2>To run locally</h2>